brodyee/FunCZIDM/README.md

 system.file('app', 'environment.yml', package='FunCZIDM')
 ```

-Once moving the file to the working directory, you can create the conda
+Once you move the file to the working directory, you can create the conda
-enviroment with the following:
+environment with the following:

 ```
 conda env create -f environment.yml
 ```

 This will create the `shinyPy` environment used in the shiny app.
 The app
-will automatically activate the enviorment, so there is no need to activate it
+will automatically activate the environment, so there is no need to activate it
 after creating it.